 In most cases, I aim to sell products for 3x more than what I purchase them for.
 Sounds great doesn’t it?
 Buying something for $20 and selling it for $60 is a great return.
 Well, it is great.
 BUT, remember, all businesses have expenses.
 In a private label business the most common fees are Amazon Referral Fees, Amazon FBA fees, Sea Freight, Returns, and Advertising.
 Generally for most businesses, they will make a 15-25% net margin after the dust settles.

 The greatest benefit for most people, aside from money, will be the schedule and location flexibility.
-While a private label business is not nearly as location independent as a drop shipping business it is still possible and I have run multi-million dollar private label businesses from every corner of the globe from Kyrgyzstan to North Korea.
-It also offers very convenient schedule flexibility – for the most part there is no need to be tied to your computer during certain hours of the day.
+While a private label business is not nearly as a location independent as a drop shipping business it is still possible and I have run multi-million dollar private label businesses from every corner of the globe from Kyrgyzstan to North Korea.
+It also offers very convenient schedule flexibility – for the most part, there is no need to be tied to your computer during certain hours of the day.

 How Do You Start a Private Labeling Business?

 This is one of the reasons why Private Labeling has become so popular.
 To import products from China into America you need very little.
 Amazon FBA has made this even easier (long gone are the days of having to physically ship items yourself).
-Many people think you need some big fancy import export license to import products.
+Many people think you need some big fancy import-export license to import products.
 You don’t!
 In the case of America, you normally only either need an EIN or a non-resident importing ID (see our article How Non-Americans Can Import and Sell in America).
 This is something any customs broker can set you up with very quickly and easily.

 In general, the process to start your business would look something like as follows: